 In December, 2011, the estate of Joseph Middleton and Eleanor Bouse directed funds to establish a unique scholarship.
 The recipient of this award must be a Red Lion graduate who will attend Pennsylvania State University.
 The Middleton & Bouse family are “true” Pennstaters.
 They hope students will embrace their experience as a Nittany Lion.

 Dr. Segro was a beloved principal at the Junior High.
 Dr. Segro was an advocate of education to all students and an admired colleague of his staff.
 Gene lost his life during what many thought to be a “normal school day” at school.
 Red Lion was forever changed that day, but much work has been done to celebrate his life and his legacy to the district.
 For many years a committee of volunteers held a 5k Run to build funds for the distribution of his scholarship.
-The scholarship is given to a student who wishes to continue learning and is also eager to challenge their mind.
+The scholarship is first given to a student who is pursuing an education or technical career and is also eager to challenge their mind.

 Devin was a 1983 graduate.
 He was a good student and an avid athlete who loved basketball.
 He went on to study Education at Millersville University and later became a teacher in the South Eastern School District.
 He was a dedicated father, son, and brother.
 Sadly, we lost Devin in 2003.
 Devin's family established an annual golf outing that has become a popular Red Lion event and an excellent celebration of Devin’s life.
 Additionally, this scholarship represents a way to keep his memory alive and to turn a tragedy into something good for the community.
 This award was established in 2005 and is awarded to a basketball player who has played at least one year of varsity basketball.